InnerSourceCommons/InnerSourcePatterns/meta/contributor-handbook.md

   - Community agreement (via lazy consensus of trusted committers) on correctness of contents

 - Content requirements:
+  - Provides a visual/sketch that helps to illustrate the problem and/or the solution of the pattern.
+The visual also helps to make the pattern more memorable.
-  - Uses & has no conflicts with working group terminology (defined by glossary / implicit usage) - *Oops!
-We have not yet developed this.*
+  - Uses & has no conflicts with working group terminology (defined by [Glossary][pattern-style-guide.md#glossary] / implicit usage)
   - Fits & has no conflicts with existing patterns (of this maturity level)
   - Thorough review by at least two [trusted committers](../TRUSTED-COMMITTERS.md)
   - Spell Checking passes - *Oops!
 We have not yet developed this*